HomeSecurityGearLab – Informed Advice and Product Reviews

 Most bump keys can turn a lock in just three tries.

 Now, hold on before you panic!
-There’s a solution – a flip guard door lock.
+There’s a solution – a Dead Bolt Secure flip guard.

 These guards slip over the thumb turn on the inside portion of your deadbolt.